A recipe to enjoy with a spoon: pomegranate, mango, and chia pudding. Try it right at the start of BLW .

 Baby-led weaning requires many hours in the kitchen and, above all, an artistic flair.
 Even if you surprise your baby's taste buds daily with BLW , there will be times when your little one simply won't eat their plate.
 Fortunately, there are a few tricks to pique your baby's curiosity at mealtimes.
 Presenting food in a playful way is the best approach!
 First, plates of colorful recipes will immediately catch your baby's eye.
 This will encourage them to explore what's on their plate.
 Next, you can have fun changing the shape of BLW .
 A simple cut just before offering the plate to your baby will do the trick.
 Let your imagination run wild with shapes like animals, stars, triangles, and more.
 Finally, you can play with seasonal fruits and vegetables to create little animals or even little people in simple recipes.
 Your efforts will be well worth it.
 Your little one will rediscover the desire to eat their plate thanks to the playful presentations made on their plate.

-You may also like:
+You might also like:

-Let a comment
+Leave a comment

 Your email address will not be published.
-Mandatory fields are indicated with *
+Required fields are marked with *

-Having started purees at 4 months and wanting to start BLW from 6 months is quite possible.
-Or you are wondering how breast / infantile milk and BLW combined.
+Starting purees at 4 months and wanting to start BLW at 6 months is perfectly possible.
+Or perhaps you're wondering how to combine breast milk/infant formula and BLW .

 Need help getting started?

-By registering, you agree to receive from BLW Bébé informative emails on nutrition, advice, revenues, promotions and information on food diversification.
+By signing up, you agree to receive informative emails from BLW Bébé about nutrition, tips, recipes, promotions and information on introducing solid foods.